Share this article

 Digestive system regulation

-With 34 grams of fiber per 100 grams, chia seeds can act as a laxative and help with all sorts of tummy troubles from constipation to diarrhea.
+With 34 grams of fiber per 100 grams, chia seeds can help with all sorts of tummy troubles from constipation to diarrhea.

 Blood sugar stabilization

-Chia seeds can help regulate blood sugar levels by slowing the conversion of carbs into sugar, which is beneficial for diabetic or pre-diabetic doggies.
+Chia seeds can help regulate blood sugar levels by slowing the conversion of carbs into sugar, which could be beneficial for diabetic or pre-diabetic doggies.

 Building muscle